richardschneider/net-cldr/README.md

 ## Getting started

-Published releases of Money Works are available on [NuGet](https://www.nuget.org/packages/Makaretu.Globalization/).
+Published releases are available on [NuGet](https://www.nuget.org/packages/Makaretu.Globalization/).
 To install, run the following command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console).

     PM> Install-Package Makaretu.Globalization

+### Usage

+    using Makaretu.Globalization;

+The CLDR uses the singleton pattern.
+To access the repository, use `Cldr.Instance`,

+Ensure that the latest version of the  CLDR is installed.

+    var version = Cldr.Instance.DownloadLatestAsync().Result;
+    Console.WriteLine($"Using CLDR {version}");

+Query the CLDR for the fractional digits of the Japanese Yen (JPY)

+    var jpy = Cldr.Instance
+        .GetDocuments("common/supplemental/supplementalData.xml")
+        .FirstElement("supplementalData/currencyData/fractions/info[@iso4217='JPY']");
+    Assert.AreEqual("0", jpy.Attribute("digits").Value);